 Steel Bike Frame Pros

-- Easy to repair- After years of use your bike frame will eventually fail, regardless of the material.
-With a steel frame, pretty much any welder can repair it.
+- Steel frames are easy to repair- After years or decades of use your bike frame will eventually fail, regardless of the material it’s made of.
+Pretty much any welder can repair a steel frame.
 This feature is particularly important for bicycle tourists traveling through developing regions.
 It doesn’t matter where in the world you are, you can always find someone who knows how to weld steel.
 Even in small villages in the developing world.
 The weld may not look pretty and the frame may not be as strong as it originally was, but it will get you back on the road.
-Finding someone to weld aluminum or titanium can be a challenge, even in the developed world.
+Finding someone to weld an aluminum frame can be a challenge, even in the developed world.

-- You can change the hub spacing on a steel frame- If you need to install a slightly wider or more narrow rear hub, you can bend the rear dropouts a bit to make it fit.
-You can pretty easily move them 5-10 mm in either direction.
+- You can change the hub spacing on a steel frame- If you want to install a slightly wider or more narrow rear hub in your steel frame, you can bend the stays a bit to make it fit.
+This process is often called ‘cold setting’.
+You can pretty easily move them 5-10 mm in either direction without compromising the frame.
 This allows you to use a wider range of hubs when the time comes to upgrade or replace your wheels.
+For example, many vintage bikes have 126 mm rear hub spacing.
+Many modern bikes use 135mm hubs.
+You can carefully spread an old frame to fit modern hubs.
+You can do the same with steel forks.
+For more info, check out this guide.

 - Steel frames may be safer- Steel and aluminum frames fail in different ways.
-A steel frame gives you a bit more warning.
-It won’t just fail and break in half.
-Steel bends or cracks slowly.
-If you inspect your steel frame often, you’ll have plenty of warning before it fails.
+A steel frame generally gives you a bit of warning before failing catastrophically.
+It won’t suddenly fail and break in half.
+Instead, steel bends or cracks slowly.
+If you inspect your steel frame periodically and after a crash, you’ll have plenty of warning that the frame is about to fail.
+If you spot a crack, you can get your frame repaired.
 Aluminum, on the other hand, can fail catastrophically.
-Aluminum doesn’t bend, it breaks.
+Aluminum doesn’t bend, it cracks and breaks.
 You could be speeding down a hill when your aluminum frame suddenly decides to break in half and throw you to the ground.
-Of course, this is incredibly rare, but it can happen.
+Of course, this type of frame failure is pretty rare, but it can happen.

 - You can install S&S couplers- If you plan to fly with your bike, you may want to consider having S&S couplers installed at some point.
-These allow you to break your frame down into 2 pieces so you can pack your bike into an airline acceptable size checked bag.
+These allow you to break your frame down into 2 pieces so you can pack your bike into a airline acceptable size checked bag (62 linear inches).
 The goal here is to avoid expensive oversized bag fees that many airlines charge for bicycles.
 S&S couplers are only possible to install on steel and some titanium bike frames.
 They are not compatible with aluminum frames.
+For more info, visit sandsmachine.com.

-- Steel is real- It’s the classic bike frame material.
-People have been riding steel bikes for over a century.
-Personally, I think steel frames look the best too.
-I find the small round tubes more visually appealing than thick aluminum tubes.
+- Steel is real- It’s the original bike frame material.
+In fact, it was the only choice until the mid-70s when aluminum frames were introduced.
+People have been riding steel bikes for well over a century.
+Many cyclists swear by the ride characteristics of steel frames.
+Personally, I like the look of steel frames as well.
+I find the small-diameter round tubes more visually appealing than thick aluminum tubes.

 Steel Bike Frame Cons

-- Steel rusts- This isn’t a problem you have to worry about with other frame materials.
-If a frame gets rusty enough, it can weaken to a point that it’s not safe to ride.
+- Steel frames rust- Steel is the only bike frame material that corrodes.
+If a steel frame gets rusty enough, it can weaken to a point that it’s not safe to ride.
 The most likely part of your bike to rust is the inside of the frame.
 To prevent this, you should apply a rust inhibitor.
 Also, store the bike in a place where it stays dry.
-If you scratch some paint off of your frame, you’ll want to seal it up with some nail polish or something so it doesn’t begin to rust.
+If you scratch some paint off of your frame, seal it up with some fresh paint or nail polish so it doesn’t begin to rust.
 If your steel frame is already rusty, check out these rust removal tips from slocyclist.com to remove it before it gets too bad.
+Generally, surface rust is just cosmetic.
+You may want to stay away from steel frames if you live near the ocean or in an area that salts the roads during the winter.
+The salt speeds up the rusting process.
+Aluminum frames can corrode but the corrosion doesn’t weaken the material.

 Aluminum Bike Frame Pros

-- Cheaper- Manufacturers initially introduced Aluminum frames because they were cheaper to mass-produce than steel.
+- Cheaper- Manufacturers initially introduced aluminum frames because they were cheaper to produce than steel.
+Aluminum bike frames can be easily mass-produced in a factory.
+Manufactures automate much of the process.
+It takes fewer man-hours to build an aluminum frame.
 If you’re on a budget, aluminum frames offer the best value.
 Most budget bikes use aluminum frames.
+You can see this when you go to a big box store.
+For example, if you look at the bikes at Walmart, they are mostly aluminum.

 - No rust- Aluminum does not rust.
 It does, however, corrode.
 Strangely, this is beneficial in a way.
 Aluminum forms aluminum oxide when it corrodes.
 This creates a thin film that protects the rest of the metal from further corrosion.
 Aluminum oxide is also much stronger than rust.
 This means that your aluminum frame isn’t weakened when it begins to corrode and it won’t corrode away over time.
 For more info, check out this interesting article on aluminum corrosion from Bicycle Universe.

-- Aluminum frames can look more modern- Because the frame tubes can be molded into more aerodynamic shapes, the frames can look a bit more jazzy.
-Some cyclists prefer the more modern look.
+- Aluminum frames tend to look more modern- Because the frame tubes can be molded into aerodynamic shapes, aluminum frames can look a bit jazzier.
+You can also get curved tubes.
+Aluminum tubes are also thicker.
+Some cyclists prefer the more modern look of an aluminum bike frame.

 Aluminum Bike Frame Cons

-- You can’t change hub spacing- Because aluminum is so rigid, you can’t bend the rear dropouts without risking damage.
+- You can’t change hub spacing- Because aluminum is so rigid, you can’t bend the rear dropouts without risking damaging the frame.
 You could weaken or crack the metal.
 This means you can’t adjust your hub spacing like you can with a steel frame.
-This limits your hub options when replacing or upgrading wheels.
+This limits your hub options when replacing or upgrading your wheels.

 - You can’t install S&S couplers- These allow you to take your frame apart to pack it for packing.
-Aluminum frames aren’t compatible due to the nature of the metal.
-You can only install S&S couplers on steel and some titanium frames.
-For more info, visit sandsmachine.com.
+Aluminum frames aren’t compatible due to the natural properties of the metal.

 More Cycling Pros and Cons Analyses from Where the Road Forks